Symmetry OCD – Symptoms and Treatment

 What is Symmetry OCD?

 People who suffer from Symmetry OCD become fixated on the position and arrangement of certain objects and will feel uncomfortable and distressed when encountering items that are not aligned correctly or that or appear somehow incomplete.
 People with this form of OCD will struggle when words they write appear in an undesirable shape or are not perfectly positioned along the line.
 Individual’s suffering from Symmetry OCD experience strong urges to rearrange items and can spend an inordinate amount of time attempting to position objects in a perfect and acceptable manner, or can write and rewrite lists and other forms of handwritten paperwork over and over again.
-Although these behaviors may be frustrating and aggravating to friends and loved ones, it is important to remember that although bizarre, OCD always has a certain rationale, if it’s illogical.
+Although these behaviors may be frustrating and aggravating to friends and loved ones, it is important to remember that although bizarre, Obsessive-Compulsive Disorder always has a certain rationale, if it’s illogical.

 Common Symptoms of Symmetry OCD